carbonblack/carbon-black-cloud-sdk-python/docs/devices.rst

 Quarantine
 ++++++++++

-A device that has been *quarantined* has its outbound traffic limited, and all inbound traffic to it stopped.
+A device that has been *quarantined* has its outbound traffic limited, and all inbound traffic to it stopped, except for communication ith the Carbon Black Cloud back end.
 This would be used on any device determined to be interacting badly.

 Setting quarantine on a single device::